Open Bible Data Home About News OET Key

 Parallel YHN 18:21

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI Yhn 18:21 ©

-OET (OET-RV) so why are you asking me?
+OET (OET-RV)so why are you asking me?
 Ask the people who heard what I told them—they’re the ones who know what I said.”

 OET-LVWhy are_you_asking me?